The Fund

 Trading of agricultural materials or products;

-Manufacture, assembly or repair of engines, machinery, electrical, optical equipment;
+Manufacture, assembly or repair of engines, machinery, electrical, optical

 Manufacture of jewellery;